ripple/ripple-rest/README.md

 2. Run `npm install; ./node_modules/.bin/grunt dbsetup` to update the dependencies and database setup
 3. If the old version of the server is still running, kill the process with `CTRL-C` in the same terminal window where it is running or `killall node` to stop all Node.js processes on a Linux or Mac computer
 4. Run `node server.js` to restart the server
+5. Visit `http://localhost:5990/api/v1/status` in your browser to confirm that the server is up and running (you will need to use `https://` if you have SSL configured and the host and port may be different if you have used non-standard configuration options)

 #### Customization